 When: Saturday, July 18 at 2:00 PM (The Hub Alley Stage)

-Our folk and blues scene has deep roots.
-Legends Koerner, Ray, and Glover, who taught Bob Dylan a few things before he ran off to New York, laid its foundation.
-Their recordings and performances are some of the most important of the '60s folk revival.
+The Minnesota folk and blues scene has deep roots, beginning when legends Koerner, Ray, and Glover taught Bob Dylan a few things before he ran off to New York.
+More than just Dylan's teachers, their recordings and performances are some of the most important of the '60s folk revival.

-Charlie Parr keeps this Minnesota blues tradition alive with his unique mix of folk, blues, and old time music.
+Charlie Parr keeps this Minnesota blues tradition alive with his mix of folk, blues, and old time music.
 He's also a really nice guy.
-He took some time this week for an exclusive, energetic talk with Rambling On.
-Topics included his upcoming dates with Bentonia bluesman Jimmy "Duck" Holmes, what he likes (and doesn't like) about the recording process, the dueling influence of Captain Beefheart and pre-war blues, and his new record, Stumpjumper, his most fully realized recording to date (and his first with a band behind him).
+He took some time this week for an exclusive, energetic talk.
+Topics included his shows with Bentonia bluesman Jimmy "Duck" Holmes, what he likes (and doesn't like) about the recording process, the dueling influence of Captain Beefheart and pre-war blues.
+He also discusses his 2015 record, Stumpjumper.

 I had a batch of songs that I'd been working on, trying to decide what to do with them.
 My buddy Phil Cook (who relocated out to Durham, North Carolina many years ago) and I had talked about doing stuff together.
 I told him I had these songs that I wanted to do something new with and he suggested that I come out to North Carolina to try them out there.
 It sounded like a pretty nice setting.